-Irish culture is not something you simply observe – it is something you feel, participate in, and carry with you.
+Irish culture is not something you simply observe – it is something you feel, join in and carry with you.

 The month of March is traditionally regarded as the start of the tourist season in Ireland.
 For Irish visitors, experiencing traditional music, dance and storytelling offers a powerful gateway into the country’s heart and soul.
 These living traditions are vibrant, expressions of identity, community and creativity.
-Whether you find yourself in a lively city pub or a small rural village, Ireland’s cultural magic is never far away.
+You may find yourself in a lively city pub, or maybe you are in a small rural village.
+Ireland’s cultural magic is never far away.

 The Soul of Ireland: Traditional Irish Music